hitplum/pyjsonpath/README.md

 # Python JsonPath
-A Python toolkit for parsing JSON document
+A Python tool that parses JSON documents using JsonPath

 Inspired by: https://github.com/json-path/JsonPath